felleg/felleg.gitlab.io-backup/content/posts/20201018-misterfpga.md

 its own discussion.
 This is not only great for console games, but also for arcade games.

 Do you know how expensive original arcade hardware is in 2020?
-With MiSTer, you can play most golden-age games as if you owned the actual ptined circuit-board (PCB), with the added bonus of USB controllers and peace of mind of never having to re-solder capacitors.
+With MiSTer, you can play most golden-age games as if you owned the actual printed circuit board (PCB), with the added bonus of USB controllers and peace of mind of never having to re-solder capacitors.

 Long story short, emulating original systems on the MiSTer is as good, if not better, than playing on original